mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 recoil, reducing the recoil by one point at the cost of 300 credits.

-Secure Weapon (TL 10): Secure Weapon (TL 10): A secure weapon requires authentication in some fashion (scanning the user’s DNA or iris patterns, entering a password, transmission of an unlocking code from a comm) before it can be fi red.
+Secure Weapon (TL 10): Secure Weapon (TL 10): A secure weapon requires authentication in some fashion (scanning the user's DNA or iris patterns, entering a password, transmission of an unlocking code from a comm) before it can be fi red.
 Cr.
 100.